peterswimm/vibe-kit/innovation-kit-repository/aurora/docs/quick-start.md

 # Quick Start: Run Your First Aurora Forecast

-**Complete this tutorial in 30 minutes to generate a 24-hour weather forecast using Aurora AI.**
+**Launch the Norway reference app in 5 minutes, then generate 24-hour forecasts.**

-This guide walks you through the Norway coastal forecast example from start to finish.
-You'll visualize historical data, run ML inference, and compare AI predictions against observations.
+This guide walks you through the 64×112 Norway demo.
+First you'll explore June 1–7 observations, then generate June 8 predictions using Aurora AI.

 ---